cuinixam/yet_another_testing_training/docs/presentations/testing/slides.md

 ## Let's practice! 🏋️‍♂️

-See the training material for the first exercise.

 <!-- .slide: data-background-color="green" -->

---
+See the training material for the next exercise.

+---

 ## Thank you!